alekgr/notesviewer/README.md

 0.9.5.1
 - A default profile is created upon initalization
 - Will Create a the profile path from config if missing

+0.9.5.2
+- Added a create_ROOT command to create a ROOT path on the current directory.
+This is need if doing development work
+- Added Instructions on how to update bash prompt for notesviewer profiles
+- Added a delete_profile command
+- Added a Makefile for building and uploading to pypi repository(only available on git source)

 ```